BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 # Cilium CNI
 ### What is Cilium
-- Cilium is an open-source networking and security solution designed for Kubernetes and other container orchestration platforms.
+Cilium is an open-source networking and security solution designed for Kubernetes and other container orchestration platforms.
 Its primary purpose is to provide secure and efficient network connectivity between application services deployed in cloud-native environments.
-Cilium leverages eBPF (extended Berkeley Packet Filter) technology to dynamically insert code into the Linux kernel, enabling high-performance packet processing and security enforcement.
+Cilium leverages `eBPF` (extended Berkeley Packet Filter) technology to dynamically insert code into the Linux kernel, enabling high-performance packet processing and security enforcement.

-As a comprehensive CNI (Container Network Interface) plugin, Cilium offers advanced networking features, robust security policies, and deep observability capabilities.
+As a CNI (Container Network Interface) plugin, Cilium offers advanced networking features, robust security policies, and deep observability capabilities.
 These features make it an ideal choice for modern cloud-native applications that require scalable and secure network infrastructure.

 ### Key Features
 - **eBPF**